fcitx/fcitx5-m17n/README.rst

 License
 =======
-All codes are currently licensed in the 2-clause BSD license (simplified BSD license). `testmim` may be optionally linked against readline, and in that case, the binary is licensed in GPLv2; a copy of GPLv2 is included in `GPLv2`.
-The code is always licensed in the 2-clause BSD license.

-See `COPYING` for a copy of the 2-clause BSD license.
+All codes are currently licensed in the 2-clause BSD license (simplified BSD license).
+See `COPYING` for a copy of the license.
 A list of of fcitx-m17n authors and contributors is included herein:

 * Cheer Xiao